Choose your language:

 Government has a talent problem.

 That reality has become abundantly clear on all levels: federal, state and local.
-The conversation is also varied and multifaceted, from concerns over an aging workforce and government agencies that can’t seem to attract millenials to worries that government can’t keep pace with fast advances in IT and the dreaded cybersecurity matrix.
+The conversation is also multifaceted, from concerns over an aging workforce to worries that government can’t keep pace with fast advances in IT and cybersecurity.

 In terms of information technology talent, the future is considerably bleak—at least according to a 2013 MacArthur Foundation report titled “A Future of Failure?”
 Only 4 percent of degree-holders in the public sector have an education in the computational or mathematical sciences—the same for doctoral degrees, as well.
 There will be a projected (and somewhat steady) 8 percent increase between now and 2018 in historic and projected computer and mathematical science occupations, but there is no sign that government is tapping into this talent.
 Experts typically identify numerous challenges including (but not limited to) recruitment, compensation and public perceptions of what it’s like to work for government.
 With generational gaps being a factor, to some potential young recruits it’s probably much more cool to work for, say, Facebook than it is for the Federal Communications Commission.